idowuemmao/idowuemmao/README.md

 - 👋 Hi, I’m Emmanuel Idowu (Emmygreat)
-- 👀 I’m interested in Javascript, Node Js and C#
+- 👀 I’m interested in React.Js, Javascript, and C#
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently mastering my React.js Skills
-- 💞️ I’m looking to collaborate on any backend project
+- 💞️ I’m looking to collaborate on any frontend project
 - 📫 How to reach me idowuemmao@gmail.com

 <!---